How to Plant, Grow, and Care for Impatiens Walleriana

 Diseases

-Only a few diseases trouble impatiens walleriana, but they can be tough to beat.
+Only a few diseases trouble Impatiens walleriana, but they can be tough to beat.

 By far, the worst is impatiens downy mildew.
-While it’s related to normal downy mildew, this downy mildew strain only strikes impatiens walleriana.
+While it’s related to normal downy mildew, this downy mildew strain only strikes Impatiens walleriana.
 It creates white, spore-covered undersides of leaves, and plant growth may be stunted.
 The leaves will eventually yellow and fall from the plant.

 You may be able to treat this downy mildew with some fungicides, or by trimming off damaged leaves.
 Impatiens downy mildew can live in the soil for quite some time.
 If you’ve had problems with downy mildew in the past, you may want to opt for a mildew-resistant cultivar.

-Another disease which strikes only impatiens is the impatiens necrotic spot virus.
+Another disease that strikes only impatiens is the impatiens necrotic spot virus.
 This viral disease causes severe stunting, ring spots on the leaves, and kills growing tip foliage.
 With this virus, there is no cure.
 You will need to remove and destroy the plant.

 Other diseases which may appear include alternaria leaf spot, botrytis stem rot, powdery mildew, and damping off.
 We’ve covered all these at length in the past, so feel free to click through and read more about them!